Los Angeles Prescription Forgery Defense Lawyer

 Forged prescriptions are contributing to the country’s growing opioid crisis.
 The state will not hesitate to charge you with a crime if it believes you have forged a prescription or obtained drugs using a forgery.

 Just because you’ve been accused of a crime doesn’t mean that you’ll be convicted.
 You have the right to defend yourself, and the Rodriguez Law Group can help.
-Call our Los Angeles criminal defense attorneys to schedule a free consultation and learn more.
+Contact our downtown Los Angeles office to schedule a free consultation and learn more.